tomjoht/learnapidoc/_docs/Resources/api-glossary.md

 : Parameters that appear within the path of the endpoint, before the query string (`?`).
 These are usually set off within curly braces.
 See [Parameters](docapis_doc_parameters.html) for more details.

 Pelican
 : A static site generator based on Python.
 See [https://github.com/getpelican/pelican](https://github.com/getpelican/pelican).
-For more about static site generators, see [Publishing tool options for developer docs](pubapis_docs_as_code_tool_options.html).
+For more about static site generators, see [Static site generators](pubapis_static_site_generators.html).

 Perforce
 : Revision control system often used before Git became popular.
 Often configured as centralized repository instead of a distributed repository.
 See [Perforce](https://en.wikipedia.org/wiki/Perforce_Helix).